martensson/f5elastic/README.md

 It is today battle tested in a production environment handling loads of 500k req/min on a single host.

+Features

+* Support for clusters of ES nodes, for distribution of indexing load.
+* Health checks for each ES node is enabled by default.
+* Uses bulk indexing for better performance with large amount of requests.
+* GeoIP lookup of each request, looks up long/lat, city, and country for each client.
+* more to come eventually....

 ## Getting started

 1. Enable the following irule on your virtual servers: